 1. No great player has a career pinch-hitting average even close to his (.500), though his total pinch appearances were so few (12) that it doesn't officially count.

 [Even more so for the other .500 pinch hitter: Ed Delahanty, 3-for-6.
 (JoeD's teammate Bobby Brown was 3-for-6 pinch-hitting in the World Series, slightly better than his unremembered but remarkable .439 regular World Series B.A. in 17~games\@.
-Brown used his bonus to become a doctor, and left baseball for medicine after 1954, later coming back as A.L.Prez.)]
+Brown used his bonus to become a doctor, and left baseball for medicine after 1954, later coming back as A.L.Prez & Mickey Mantle's doctor.)] /small>

-2. Though 1941 was his legendary year-of-THE-streak, and he led both leagues in RBIs, he came in 3rd in his own 3-man outfield in 1941 homeruns (partly due to Yankee Stadium's asymmetric shape), with 30 — behind Keller's 33 & Henrich's 31.
-(Ted Williams led all with 37.)
+2. Though 1941 was JoeD's legendary year-of-THE-streak, and he led both leagues in RBIs, he came in 3rd in his own 3-man outfield in 1941 homeruns (partly due to Yankee Stadium's asymmetric shape), with 30 — behind Keller's 33 & Henrich's 31.
+(Ted Williams led the majors with 37.)

 DR saw DiMaggio play only once: 1949/10/7, in the 3rd game of the 3rd NYY-BD subway-Series, getting to Ebbets Field via, yes, subway.